stefvanbuuren/minihealth/README.md

 ## Example 1: Automatic Z-score calculation

-The S4 class `xyz` stores three variables useful for anthropemetric
+The S4 class `xyz` stores three variables useful for anthropometric
 data:

   - `x`: usually age, but can also be height (in weight-for-height);